Columbia Filmmakers Shine in 2021 Emmy Nominations

 Numerous projects helmed by Columbia University faculty and alumni have been nominated for the 73rd Primetime Emmy Awards.
 They are: Dick Johnson Is Dead, The Social Dilemma, Lovecraft Country, Indian Matchmaking, and The Handmaid's Tale.

-Among the nominees for Exceptional Merit In Documentary Filmmaking is Dick Johnson Is Dead, co-produced by Associate Professor and Chair of the Creative Producing Concentration, Maureen A. Ryan ’92, and Adjunct Assistant Professor Marilyn Ness.
+Among the nominees for Exceptional Merit In Documentary Filmmaking is Dick Johnson Is Dead, co-produced by Associate Professor and Chair of the Creative Producing Concentration, Maureen A. Ryan ’92, and former Adjunct Assistant Professor Marilyn Ness.
 The film, directed by award-winning documentary director Kirsten Johnson, is also nominated in the category of Outstanding Directing For A Documentary/Nonfiction Program.

 Dick Johnson Is Dead follows Johnson as she stages clever ways for her 86-year-old psychiatrist father to die as he falls ill with dementia, while hoping that the magic of cinema might help her turn back time, laugh at pain and keep her father alive forever.
 The darkly sardonic and whimsically imaginative story is a clandestine love letter from a daughter to a father, which toggles between fact and fiction to create a festive exploration of how film gives us the artistic tools to cope with life’s obstacles.